taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-old.md

   image: /assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_book-title_web-header.jpg
 ---

-{% include toc title="The First VIRS: A graphic novel thesis" %}

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_Kickstarter_plotSynopsis-01.jpg" alt="Plot synopsis: In 2067, the Global Water Crisis wiped out much of humanity, forcing survivors to flee underground or escape into orbit.
 50 years later, teenager Asoka Morei lives in sheltered privilege at a Green Haven, far from the dark and over-crowded Underground Cities.
 But when Asoka’s Haven is attacked, they must journey into